rdpinkst/age-calculator-app-main/README.md

 - Live Site URL: [https://rdpinkst.github.io/age-calculator-app-main/]

 ## My process
 Building this project, initially I designed the HTML5 markup.
 With all the markup on the page I started to style the app with CSS.
-When the page was looking close to the design I added functionality into the page with Javascript.
+When the page was looking close to the design images I added functionality into the page with Javascript.

 ### Built with